Thermal comfort: Personal comfort systems

 Personal comfort systems (PCS) refer to devices or systems which heat or cool a building occupant personally.
 This concept is best appreciated in contrast to central HVAC systems which have uniform temperature settings for extensive areas.
 Personal comfort systems include fans and air diffusers of various kinds (e.g. desk fans, nozzles and slot diffusers, overhead fans, high-volume low-speed fans etc.) and personalized sources of radiant or conductive heat (footwarmers, legwarmers, hot water bottles etc.).
-PCS has the potential to satisfy individual comfort requirements much better than current HVAC systems, as interpersonal differences in thermal sensation due to age, sex, body mass, metabolic rate, clothing and thermal adaptation can amount to an equivalent temperature variation of 2-5 K, which is impossible for a central, uniform HVAC system to cater to.
+PCS has the potential to satisfy individual comfort requirements much better than current HVAC systems, as interpersonal differences in thermal sensation due to age, sex, body mass, metabolic rate, clothing and thermal adaptation can amount to an equivalent temperature variation of 2–5 °C (3.6–9 °F), which is impossible for a central, uniform HVAC system to cater to.
 Besides, research has shown that the perceived ability to control one's thermal environment tends to widen one's range of tolerable temperatures.
 Traditionally, PCS devices have been used in isolation from one another.
 However, it has been proposed by Andersen et al. (2016) that a network of PCS devices which generate well-connected microzones of thermal comfort, and report real-time occupant information and respond to programmatic actuation requests (e.g. a party, a conference, a concert etc.) can combine with occupant-aware building applications to enable new methods of comfort maximization.